 When the Management Company delegates part of the management of the Sub-Fund to External Investment Managers, controls are performed at two levels.
 With respect to pre-trade controls, the External Investment Managers perform controls using their own frameworks as well as including the guidelines given by the Management Company.
-With respect to post-trade controls, these are performed at both the External Investment Managers' and the Management Company's level, each using its own frameworks.
-In the event that a "non-compliant matter" is detected by the Management Company, its Business Control & Oversight team will first analyse it and engage in dialogue with the External Investment Manager if necessary.
+With respect to post-trade controls, these are performed at both the External Investment Managers' and the Management Company's level, each using their own frameworks.

+- The External Investment Manager: The Sub-Fund's exclusions are coded and monitored on a pre and post trade basis as investment restrictions to prevent and detect investments that would not be compliant with the stated exclusions.
+Incidents are recorded and resolved through an incident investigation process.
+The Sub-Fund's characteristics are coded and monitored on a pre and post trade basis as an investment restriction to prevent the Sub-Fund being managed in a way that is not compliant with the binding characteristic. - Management Company: The monitoring of environmental or social characteristics of the investment product is ensured through a dedicated control framework.
+The Management Company, through its Business Control & Oversight team, performs periodic ex-post controls to ensure that the portfolio complies with the commitments made.
+If a "non-compliant matter" is detected by the Management Company, its Business Control & Oversight team will first analyse it and engage in dialogue with the External Investment Manager if necessary.
 Depending on the nature of the non-compliance, the Management Company's ESG team may decide to monitor it using its proprietary "ESG Watchlist".
 If the non-compliance persists over time, an escalation process is put in place by the Management Company to ensure a timely remediation plan in the best interest of shareholders.